sh4nx0r/sh4nx0r.github.io/_posts/2015-09-08-the-top-15-most-sick-disturbing-shocking-flicks-as-of-2014.md

 > **précis**: Inspired by the fictional Dr. Heiter from the Movie **The Human Centipede (2009)**, disturbed loner Martin dreams of creating a 12-person centipede and sets out to realize his sick fantasy.
 He kidnaps and mutilates people in order to reassemble them into a human centipede, by stitching their mouths to each others rectums.

 _This movie was intentionally shot in black and white and it is a sequel to the first part **The Human Centipede (2009)**.
 This flick was banned in the UK, Australia and New Zealand.
 This film would have been more disquieting if it was shot in color.
 Eventhough its a B&W movie, it did deliver justice in terms of sickness and disturbing nature of content and better than its prequel.
-Some high octane alarming scenes include Martin using crowbar to bludgeon his mother's scalp, throat-slitting & purgating his victims.
-More importantly, the concept of mouth to rectum concept itself sounds nauseating._
+Some high octane alarming scenes include Martin using crowbar to bludgeon his mother's scalp, throat-slitting & purgating his victims._

 <div class="row">